epistemex/canvas-to-tiff/README.md

 ﻿canvas-to-tiff
 ==============

-Converts a HTML5 canvas to a TIFF file (blob, data-uri, typed array).
+Converts HTML5 Canvas to a TIFF file (blob, data-uri, typed array).

-The TIFF file is standard baseline compliant and support RGB + alpha channel as well as compression at various compression levels, with option for byte-order (big-endian or little-endian) and DPI settings.
+The TIFF file is standard baseline compliant and supports RGB + alpha channel as well as compression at various compression levels, and with option for byte-order (big-endian or little-endian) as well as DPI settings.

 Features